Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Ladapo tweeted this on November 27th, 2024:

-With that, somehow… it’s not all bad news.
+With that, somehow… It’s not all bad news.

 “I wish the country would switch more rapidly (to Novavax) … and in my clinical practice I use the protein vaccine.
 So, I know exactly how much spike protein you get.
 Your body is not becoming a manufacturing plant, right, okay.
 I give you a certain amount of spike protein that’s not able to replicate, not able to reproduce itself, and I know the decay curve in the human body and that’s the vaccine I use now.
 It’s made by Novavax.”